 - Practice, practice, practice!

-This BootCamp will provide you with the basic tools you need for an effective case solving process and familiarize you with most different types of cases (find an overview of different case types here).
+This BootCamp will provide you with the basic tools you need for an effective case solving process and familiarize you with most different types of cases.
 Once you’ve got the hang of it, solve as many cases as you can and remember: